izcet/friday_night/README.md

 # friday night suggestion generator
-A bash script that generates random activities for a friday night.
+A bash script that generates random activities for a Friday night.
 Inspired by:

 ![screenshot](assets/screenshot.png?raw=true "This is a Screenshot.
 There are many like it, but this one is mine.")